Thomas Struth – Paradise 01 (Daintree, Australia), 1998

 Next to his well known Street and Museum Photographs, Thomas Struth has been taking pictures of forests in different parts of the world since 1998.
 By giving these images the title New Pictures from Paradise he has endowed them with a special meaning as pictures of nature before the Fall of Man.
 His attention focuses on wild nature, at the same time referencing and questioning representations of paradise throughout history and cultures.

-In most of these photographs Struth doesn’t allow our gaze to penetrate the depth of the image.
+In most of these photographs, Struth doesn’t allow our gaze to penetrate the depth of the image.
 Trees, branches and leaves create a dense texture that prevents us from seeing the horizon and the depth of the landscapes, which can only be guessed.
 Without hierarchically structuring the picture, its entire surface is crisscrossed all over and covered by plant forms – reminiscent of the lines in paintings by Jackson Pollock and Brice Marden.
-Struth’s jungle pictures mark the beginning of a different approach to the way the surface of photographic images capture our gaze, sending it in different directions.
+Struth’s jungle pictures mark the beginning of a different approach to the way the surface of photographic images captures our gaze, sending it in different directions.
 Thanks to their richness of details, the images are presenting a kind of silence that can be listened to for a long time before one can get to know its rules.
-From the first documentary portraits of families, to the cityscapes, to the museums, up to the harmonic chaos of the jungles, Thomas Struth’s photographic eye has travelled the world finding new ways of representing its complexity, trying to capture the presence of the unconscious in the visible.
+From the first documentary portraits of families to the cityscapes, to the museums, up to the harmonic chaos of the jungles, Thomas Struth’s photographic eye has traveled the world finding new ways of representing its complexity, trying to capture the presence of the unconscious in the visible.

 Thomas Struth is one of the leading artists in contemporary photography.
-Born in Geldern near Cologne in 1954, from 1973 to 1980 he studied at the Düsseldorf Academy as student of Gerhard Richter and then Bernd Becher.
+Born in Geldern near Cologne in 1954, from 1973 to 1980 he studied at the Düsseldorf Academy as a student of Gerhard Richter and then Bernd Becher.
 By the end of the Seventies, he started to explore the possibilities of photography as psychological research.
 Since 1978 he takes pictures of urban landscapes, from 1980 he photographs museum visitors looking at paintings, thus exploring the different relationships between painting and photography, art and the viewer.
-Later he works on a broader range of subjects, working always in theme groups.
+Later he works on a broader range of subjects, working always in these groups.